Last updated March 2026

 Can I apply for EQIP if I lease my land?

 Yes.
 You can apply as an operator on leased land.
-However, you'll need the landowner's consent, and your lease term generally needs to extend through the contract period.
+You'll need the landowner's consent, and your lease term generally needs to extend through the contract period.

 How long does the whole process take?

 From first contact with NRCS to receiving your first payment, expect 6–18 months.
 The application and ranking process takes 3–6 months.
-Practice implementation depends on what you're doing — fence can be quick, water infrastructure can take longer.
-Don't expect fast money.
+Practice implementation depends on what you're doing, fence can be quick, water infrastructure takes longer.

 Can I choose my own contractor?

 Yes.
-EQIP doesn't require you to use a specific contractor.
+EQIP doesn't require a specific contractor.
 You can do the work yourself or hire anyone, as long as the finished practice meets NRCS standards and specifications.

 What are my obligations after the practice is installed?